There’s more to endurance sports than fighting the Aerobic Wall.

 Kaizen Solution: Tap into and develop the most powerful resource that is infinitely available to you (and to each and every one us) regardless of your age, genetics, education or current fitness and athletic ability: Train the fitness of your mind-body connection.

 Neural Fitness: Kaizen-durance is founded on the fledgling science of neural fitness.
 Shane Eversfield has been studying and successfully applying neural fitness in his pursuit of endurance arts for four decades.
 Neural fitness is the strength of your mind-body connection.
-Neural fitness enables you to hack your performance potential at any age.
+Neural fitness enables you to hack your performance potential at any age: Athletes decline with age.
+Artists improve.

 You can train and develop this mind-body connection as you continue to pursue aerobic fitness to…